 Why is this important?

-Smoking rates are declining nationally, but the battle is far from over.
+While smoking rates are declining nationally, the health effects of smoking remain a pressing issue to address.
 Every day, roughly 1,300 Americans die from smoking-related illnesses; that’s 480,000 a year.
 This isn’t just a national problem — the health effects of tobacco smoke disproportionately affect Western Pennsylvanians.

 Get Help Quitting!

 There are a lot of resources to help you quit smoking today.
 Here are just a few:

 - A great place to start is the Pennsylvania Department of Health, where you can find free programs and resources to help you on your quitting journey.

 - Talk to your healthcare professional; ask how they can help you quit.

 - Find a local class — there are many different classes in Allegheny County.
 Check out Tobacco Free Adagio

 - Allegheny County’s Office of Family and Child Health provides smoking cessation classes for those who are pregnant or have small children in the home.